 "My driving impulse: understand the origin of spacetime and the particles that populate it."

 How did spacetime and its contents get to be the way it is today?My dual interest in ideas from across physics and astronomy has lead me on an unusual professional trajectory, earning one degree in Physics and Astronomy and Astrophysics (AB, Harvard), one in Astronomy and Astrophysics (MSc, Santa Cruz), and one in Physics (PhD, Waterloo/Perimeter).
 I have no regrets about being one of the few people to pass a qualifying exam in both physics and astronomy graduate programs!
 I enjoy thinking broadly and borrowing ideas from across physics to address fascinating problems across the cosmic timeline.
 For a quick overview of what I've worked on, check out my descriptions below.
-My Curriculum Vitae is available, and my publications are listed in the ADS database.
+A version of my constantly evolving Curriculum Vitae is available, and my publications are listed in the ADS database.

 Dark matter & AXIONS